Codeception/codeception.github.com/docs/modules/ZombieJS.markdown

 #### blur

-Removes focus from link or button or any node found by css
+Removes focus from link or button or any node found by CSS or XPath XPath or CSS selectors are accepted.

  * param $el